ChichiAgha/chibank/README.md

-# Techbleat Global Bank — Kubernetes Capstone
+# Techbleat Global Bank — Kubernetes

 This repository contains a production-style deployment of the complete banking application with Helm, Kubernetes health and capacity controls, Prometheus metrics and alerts, Grafana dashboards, Loki logging, and operational runbooks.